 - Medicare Savings Programs (MSPs), if you have Medicare, NY's QMB/SLMB/QI programs cover Part B premium and (in QMB) Part A and B coinsurance.
 Income limits apply; contact your county DSS or call 1-800-541-2831.

-For caregivers under 65 and not disabled, MAGI Medicaid at 138% FPL applies.
+For caregivers under 65 and not disabled, the income-based MAGI Medicaid pathway applies.

 The clean frame: apply for Medicaid for the child first (it is automatic in formal pathways), then for yourself.
 The two applications are separate, and your coverage decisions should not delay the child's.